kawilliges/academic-kickstart/content/author/admin/_index.md

 +++

-I"m currently a PhD student at the University of Graz, doing research on the economics of climate change, focusing mainly on mitigation, dabbling in impacts and adaptation occasionally.
-I like to use R. Maybe someday I'll switch to Python but I doubt it.
+I'm currently a PhD candidate at the University of Graz, doing research on the economics of climate change, focusing mainly on mitigation, dabbling in impacts and adaptation occasionally.
+I like to use R; maybe someday I'll switch to Python.